Multi-Axis/habbix/README.md

 ## Usage

 - Create local database schema: `habbix migrate-db`.
-- Populate or update local db with data from remote db: `habbix sync-db`.
+- Populate or update local db with data from remote db: `habbix sync-db -s600`.
+- Update recent history data only `habbix sync-db`

+Careful with the populate/update outputs, by default they output a *lot* of debug msgs to stderr.